-Phil took it from my hand and rested it on his hands.
-The magic ball shimmered as four lines appeared out forming into smaller circles.
-The respective colors of the elements of red, black, white, and green with a soft shimmer of a secondary color appeared surrounding it.
-A white numbering glowed in the middle of each color while with stars .
+Phil took it from my hand and rested it on his.
+The magic ball shimmered as four lines appeared out, forming into smaller circles.
+The respective colors of the elements of red, black, white, and green with a soft glow of a secondary color appeared surrounding it.
+A white numbering glowed in the middle of each color while with stars.

 “Impressive.
 Though what are these numbers situated in the middle of each color?”

 “Their strength levels of each element.
-1 being the weakest and 10 being the highest and the golden stars represents the tier level.
+One being the weakest and ten being the highest and the golden stars represents the tier level.
 One star is the lowest and five is the highest.”
 I spoke casually.
 “Also a black star instead of a golden star tells me if they can code or not in the element.”

 Shocked Phil look at me.
 “Did you just say that this thing grades your strength?”